Tokio (band): 2025: Disbandment

 Tokio announced the group's disbandment on June 25, 2025.
 In a statement on their website, the group apologized for Taichi Kokubun's violation of compliance, acknowledging the significant distress caused to everyone involved.
 They expressed deep regret and offered their sincerest apologies.
 The statement further explained that after internal discussions, the members concluded that continuing as TOKIO and regaining public trust was no longer feasible, leading to their decision to disband.
 They mentioned the fans and all people involved since their debut, thankful for the support since then; and, also, to the people of Fukushima and other areas, with whom they have been working, their gratitude and apologized for the sudden announcement.
 As for the future, they are considering individual ways in how to give back to those who have supported them until the end.

 On July 2, it was reported that the Fukushima outdoor field project, opened as "Tokio Ba" in 2022, headed by Kokubun, would close due to Tokio Co., Ltd. closing its doors, and following the completion of all Tokio Ba Co., Ltd administrative duties regarding the business.

+In December, Matsuoka gave an interview to Weekly Shincho regarding Kokubun, Nippon Television and "Tetsuwan Dash", and the future of Jojima, Kokubun and himself.
+Regarding Kokubun, he said that he has remotely called him, but that he also had him over at his place.
+Regarding NTV and Dash, he said that neither him nor Jojima had received any explanation from NTV (not counting the total lack of communication and explanation from NTV to Kokubun).
+Regarding the program, Matsuoka reflected on all the activities done on the show, some of which were done at the beginning, could be considered aggressive and even harmful by today's standards.
+Matsuoka mentioned the relationship with the network and all the people involved (sponsors, staff, and their juniors) that have been with them for close to 30 years.
+They are considering all that regarding continuing or not with the program.
+As for their future, Matsuoka mentioned that he would soon be 49, and Jojima, 55.
+STARTO asked them to stay, but they decided that in order to take on new challenges and broaden possibilities, they have considered to go independent.
+Regarding Kokubun's future, it is still undecided, but, Matsuoka mentioned that he (Matsuoka) opened a YouTube channel, and that he hoped that Kokubun would appear on it, or maybe be invited to Kokubun's if he ever opened one.